roman-milk/roman-milk.github.io/bareback-in-my-fertile-mother.md

  "That sounds nice.
 Let's go do it."

  They have a nice dinner and move to the dance area.
 They dance a few fast ones and some slow ones.
 He holds her close and pulls her against his cock.
 She expected this and doesn't make an issue of it.
 The dance for a couple of hours and he brings he home.
 He walks her to her door.
 She turns and puts her arms around his neck.
 They kiss gently and he pulls her against him.
 His hands move down and he pulls her dress up and holds her ass cheeks.
 She expected this too.
 She leans back and puts her hands on both sides of his face.
-Report_Story #2